raspberrypilearning/recruiting-volunteers/en/quiz1/question_2.md

 --- choices ---

-- ( ) Learn new skills such as communication, teamwork and group management
+- ( ) Learn new skills such as communication, teamwork, and group management

   --- feedback ---